-Why Are Tennis Balls Vacuum Sealed?
-Well, the term is technically incorrect.
-The tennis balls are sealed but not “vacuum sealed.”
+Being fussy here, the term is technically incorrect.
+Canned tennis balls are sealed but not “vacuum sealed”.
 The balls are sealed with a certain amount of pressure inside to ensure decent performance.
 The same thing goes for tennis ball cans.

-The tennis balls need to be bouncy.
-The specific pressure inside the ball ensures the bounciness of the ball.
+Tennis balls need to be bouncy – and the specific pressure inside the ball ensures the bounciness of the ball.
 In general, the balls include 15 PSI inside pressure.
 The can is also sealed at the same pressure to keep the pressure of the ball intact.

 The Science Behind the Sealing of The Tennis Balls

 As a result, when you remove the balls from the can, their lifespan becomes limited.
-Even if you don’t play the ball, it will become dead after a few weeks due to the outside and inside pressure inconsistency.
+Even if you don’t play with the ball, it will feel ‘dead’ after a few weeks due to the outside and inside pressure inconsistency.
 Besides, playing with the balls will deflate them quickly.

-Because of such properties, the tennis balls are recommended not to open unless you are playing.
+Because of these properties, it’s not advisable to open the tennis balls unless you are playing.

 Tennis balls usually come in a sealed canister, which is identical to the drink cans.
 But why do they seal tennis balls?
 As we mentioned earlier, the tennis ball cans are not vacuum sealed.
 Instead, they are sealed under the same pressure as the balls.
 The pressurized air keeps the inside pressure of the balls intact.